 The goals of physical therapy are to help you

-Cervical radiculopathy doesn't always improve with conservative care.
-Surgery may be recommended when the following conditions are present:
+Cervical radiculopathy doesn’t always improve with conservative care.
+When the following conditions are present, your doctor may recommend surgery:

-One of the most common operations used to treat a cervical radiculopathy caused by pressure from bone spurs and a herniated disc is an
+One of the most common operations used to treat cervical radiculopathy caused by pressure from bone spurs and a herniated disc is an anterior cervical fusion.

 After surgery, you may be placed in some type of neck brace for up to 12 weeks while healing.
 Learn more about braces used to treat neck problems.